Skip to main content

 How to unify similar Local Providers into a single Global Provider

-If you already have several local Data Providers created across the Graphics Package, and they all use the same data source (a Collection, Mechanic, Data Connector, etc), you can easily optimize this with a couple of clicks.
+If you already have several local Data Providers created across the Graphics Package, and they all use the same data source (a Collection, Mechanic, Data Connector, etc), you can optimize them with just a few steps.

 This process starts by manually setting one of them to global scope.
 Then you will use a wizard tool to rebind every element bound to each of those old local Providers to this new global one.
 The tool will also replace all those —now unused— local Providers for Containers, in order to keep visual consistency (sizes, positions, backgrounds, borders).